lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris lazily waves at the robot wasp._

 > Hi.
-I’m Iris and I am so sick of all the weirdness.
+I'm Iris and I am so sick of all the weirdness.

 **Zander** _(04-Sep-18 03:21 PM)_